canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **type:** list of strings
 * **default:** []

-A list of config keys to still show in the UI.
-So for example:
+A list of configuration keys to still show in the UI.
+For example:

 .. code-block:: yaml